-Olsen has received numerous awards in recognition of her leadership including the honorable Bradley Prize from the Lynde and Harry Bradley Foundation.
-She has testified before Congress, written columns for outlets from the Wall Street Journal to USA Today and has appeared on countless public affairs television programs.
-She earned a bachelor’s degree from the School of Foreign Service at Georgetown University and a master’s degree in International Education from New York University.
+Olsen received the 2014 Bradley Prize from the Lynde and Harry Bradley Foundation for her pioneering work vindicating constitutional rights in state and federal courts.
+She has testified before Congress, written for outlets from the Wall Street Journal to USA Today and has appeared on countless public affairs shows.

 Darcy, a single mom, adopted her four children from foster care, now ages 7, 7, 5 & 2.
 People frequently ask if she has lost her mind.
 She assures you she hasn’t, but she could probably use an espresso.